WordPress/wordcamp.org/.docker/readme.md

     ```

    Note that using `docker compose down` instead will cause the re-provisioning of 3rd-party plugins and themes the next time the containers are started up.

+1. To clean up unused Docker images and reclaim disk space, use:
+    ```bash
+    docker image prune -a -f
+    ```

+    Note that before running `docker image prune -a -f`, it's a good practice to check which images will be removed using the  command: `docker image prune -a`.
+This will list all the images that would be removed without actually deleting them.
+This allows you to verify that the command won't remove any images you still need.

 1. To open a shell inside the web container, use:
     ```bash